-Three years ago, Mensa, Fred and I returned from work.
+Three years ago, Mensa, Fred, and I returned from work.
 We shared an apartment with another friend of ours, Teddy.
 As young men who had just finished the National Youth Service Corps, our hopes were high and we decided to build a career in one of Nigeria’s busiest cities.

 As we came home on this day, we didn’t expect to hear sounds coming from the house.
 They were like groans of someone in pain or pleasure.
 It was difficult to say but they were consistent and deep.

 We looked at ourselves in surprise.
-A lot of question ran through my mind; was Teddy back already or has some strange being found its way to our house?
+A lot of questions ran through my mind; was Teddy back already or has some strange being found its way to our house?
 Mensa held his shoe, ready to attack the invader, while the rest of us walked gingerly behind.
 Upon opening the toilet door, Teddy jump and looked at us in horror, his phone fell to the ground as well as a bottle of cream.
 He had his shorts down; it was not just his voice we had heard.
 The other sound came from his phone.
-We have joked about it since then; we made fun of him, how we caught him red handed.
+We have joked about it since then; we made fun of him, how we caught him red-handed.
 We even suggested to him that he get a girlfriend or get a fling once in a while.
-He didn’t take it funny and would tell us not to talk about it.
+He didn’t make it funny and would tell us not to talk about it.
 He didn’t join in the joke, it was written all over him that he didn’t enjoy the jokes we made.

 Let us define the term, “masturbation”.

 Masturbation is the self-stimulation of the genitals to achieve sexual arousal and pleasure, usually to the point of orgasm (sexual climax).
 It is commonly done by touching, stroking, or massaging the penis or clitoris until an orgasm is achieved.
 Some persons also make use of sex toys such as a vibrator while masturbating to increase the sensation and pleasure.
 Two people could masturbate together and it’s called mutual masturbation.
-Masturbation, according to sex experts, can help people find out more about their bodies, what bring the most pleasure and they can communicate this to their partner.
+Masturbation, according to sex experts, can help people find out more about their bodies, what brings the most pleasure and they can communicate this to their partner.
 Such couples would see a lot of improvement about their sex lives and learn more about their partner’s body.